hedgehogqa/fsharp-hedgehog/docs/articles/async-properties.md

 ---

 When you run this with `checkAsync` or `CheckAsync`, the entire async chain executes without blocking threads.

+> [!NOTE]
+> Cancellation tokens are not currently supported in Hedgehog's async APIs.
+The `checkAsync` and `reportAsync` methods do not accept `CancellationToken` parameters, and async operations within properties cannot be cancelled externally.

 ## Best Practices